Perfluorocarbon tracer: Applications

-Oil reservoirs are routinely mapped by injecting a PFT down one borehole and measuring the concentration at adjacent boreholes.
+Oil reservoirs are routinely mapped by injecting a PFT into one borehole and measuring the concentration at adjacent boreholes.
 In this way, geologists can build up an image of the reservoir.

 Traditional underground high-tension cables are constructed either with internal oil ducts or channels or by the use of a pipe through which the insulated conductor is installed.
 In either design, the system is then filled with pressurised, de-gassed oil.
 The oil's primary function is to improve the insulating properties of the cable; but occasionally, leaks can occur through cable joints, oil system fittings or cable sheath damage.
 The leak is initially identified by the loss of liquid from the system, and its location involves engineers digging up the road, freezing a section of the cable and seeing if the level is still going down, then choosing a new point to dig and re-freeze, which could take several holes to isolate the leak.
 If a PFT is injected into the oil, there will be a relatively high concentration of PFT above the leak, which can be pin-pointed to within a few feet, requiring only a single hole to be dug right where the leak is.